 There will be no special parking at replacement bus stops.

-For some passengers, parking at stations on alternative lines such as Aubin Grove Station (Mandurah Line) and High Wycombe Station (Airport Line) may be an option.
+For some passengers, parking at stations on alternative lines such as Aubin Grove Station (Mandurah Line) and High Wycombe Station and Redcliffe Station (Airport Line) may be an option as these stations currently have additional parking capacity.

 Standard parking fees apply using SmartParker or Pay by Plate.
 For more information of parking at Transperth stations visit Parking.

-Three temporary bus interchanges, located at Victoria Park Station, near Cannington Station and at Armadale Station, will accommodate the increased number of buses in use during the shutdown.
+Two temporary bus stations, located near Cannington Station and at Armadale Station, in addition to a temporary bus interchange at Victoria Park Station, will accommodate the increased number of buses in use during the shutdown.

 Yes, as part of the planning process Transperth will provide services to align with the current first/last service operated by trains.